 If I don't have a computer to do online learning, what are my options?

-Moving to online learning will be a transition for everyone.
-If the transition presents a hardship for anyone because they do not have access to a computer, they may email Joanne Steele at email@example.com.
+If online learning presents a hardship for anyone because they do not have access to a computer, they may email Joanne Steele at email@example.com.

 Who should I contact if I have a financial problem?